 Connection might not be straightforward — or even possible — if you're behind a router, and your firewall might also need configuration to not block traffic from Fives and Threes.

-Fives and Threes is a program for Windows 95, 98, ME, NT4, XP, 2000, 2003, Vista and Windows 7.
+Fives and Threes is a program for Windows 95, 98, ME, NT4, XP, 2000, 2003, Vista, 7, 8 and 10.
 Sorry, but it won't work on a mac or native Linux.
 (Although the good news for Linux users, is that I've been informed it will run fine under WINE.)